Fitness, is the epitome of the saying “you get out what you put in.”

 Bonus #2: Bacon

 Need I say more?
-Eat your heart out (and talk to Marla if you want to get creative with it).
+Eat your heart out.

 Grow Stronger, Do The Impossible